-There’s an old adage that goes something like, “If you build an arena, the crowd will come.”
+There’s an old adage that goes something like, “If you build it, they will come.”
 This is the approach that many businesses have towards their websites too — If they build it, the customers will come.
 While that might have been the case a decade or so ago, current customers are bit smarter than that and have a far greater number of arenas to visit that look better and have better experiences.

 As the online marketplace has become more saturated, there has been a bigger emphasis on customer interaction and user experience.
 If you’re wondering what your competitors are doing to get ahead in this area, all you have to do is focus on one single aspect – your web design.